BOARD MEMBER

 |

-Adult School (1983-1998).
-She received the Unsung Hero Award two times from the San
+retiring in 2018, and at Grossmont Adult School (1983-1998).
+She received the Unsung

-Diego Community College District and, in her work as a PTA president and secretary,
+Hero Award twice from the San Diego Community College District and, in her work as

-was awarded the State of California PTA Service Award.
-Trustee Adams has been an East
+a PTA president and secretary, was awarded the State of California PTA Service Award.

-County resident for 47 years and her children attended East County public schools,
+She has been an East County resident for 47 years, and her children attended East

-including Grossmont College.
-She is committed to student success in college transfer
+County public schools, including Grossmont College.
+Trustee Adams is committed to

-and career technical training programs and assisting students in becoming economically
+students in becoming economically self-sufficient.

 |